mindset-dojo/mindset-dojo.github.io/_forms/resonate.md

 2. **Practice the Principles.** Bring each Mindset Dojo principle into lived experience.

 3. **Stillness Contemplations.** Pause frequently to digest what’s been felt or learned before turning the page.
+Ask yourself Calibrated Questions (What and How questions) about any stuck points that arise through the reading of the text and make room using Dynamic Silence for the answers.

 4. **Completion Reflection.** When finished, take time for [Three-Question Reflection](../three-question-reflection/):
    - What became clearer about how I resonate with life and others?